 In Swedish, “Sola” means sun, or to sunbathe.
 The first SOLA run took place in Sweden, between the towns of Gothenburg and Karlstad.
 It covered 252.7 km and was divided into 25 stages, 10 of which had to be run by women.
 In 1972, a team from the Academic Sports Association Zürich (ASVZ) participated at the SOLA in Sweden.
 A year later, the ASVZ organized the first SOLA relay race in Zürich.
 Today, the Zürich SOLA ranges amongst the top Swiss runs, with 1,000 teams and 14,000 participants attending.
 In 2016, a SOLA run was organized for the first time in Winterthur (“Winti-SOLA”), with 110 teams participating.

 There will also be a Mini SOLA, where kids can make their first attempts towards the big SOLA Basel.
 On a straightforward 2.7 km course across Park im Grünen, near the start and finish area of the SOLA Basel, children and school classes can gain a first impression of a relay race.
-In the Hopp-la category, children, families, and seniors start in cross-generational teams.
-The teams for the Mini SOLA consist of six runners; the race starts at 13:00.
-Thanks to iMpuls, the Migros health initiative, participation is free for the first 250 teams for the Mini SOLA.
-Register online until April 24; late registration is possible until May 19, for an additional CHF 10.
+The teams for the Mini SOLA consist of six runners and are divided into several age categories (U8, U10, U12, and U14).
+In the FAMIGROS RUN & WIN category, children, families, and seniors start in cross-generational teams, with a minimum of two kids and two adults.
+Registration is possible until May 31 for a fee of CHF 10 per team.
 Public transport to and from the event is free for all participants on this day.

 Park im Grünen